grammar

 • grammar, language

-Children Learning a Native Language Children begin learning their native language when they begin to understand simple phrases.
+Derreck Sunderland: Updated May 06, 2025 Younger Children Naturally Learn Their Native Language Children acquire their native language when they begin to understand simple phrases.
 Adults talk to children with baby talk.
 Soon, the children begin to babble the sounds of their simple thoughts.
-As children mature, they learn the basics of the spoken language and begin to coherently express their thoughts.
-Without leaning grammar, children learn how to use words, phrases, and sentences to communicate logical and complex thoughts.
+As children mature, they absorb the basics of the spoken language and begin to coherently express their thoughts.
+Without learning grammar, children begin to use words, phrases, and simple sentences to communicate logical and complex thoughts.
+This is their native language, also known as the mother tongue.
 They assume that their native language is the only way to communicate.
-These assumptions will later become burdensome as adults learning a non-native language.
-When children enter school, they begin to learn how to read their native…
+These assumptions are not learned but acquired.…